Covid-19 Lateral Flow Testing in Secondary Schools

 The lateral flow tests are a fast and simple way to test people who do not have symptoms of COVID-19, but who may still be spreading the virus.

-They are easy to sue and give results in 30 minutes.
+They are easy to use and give results in 30 minutes.

 What if my child tests positive?

-If a student tests positive on a lateral flow device, their household and any support bubbles they are part of should self-isolate immediately in line with NHS Test and Trace guidance.
-A confirmatory PCR test will be needed if testing at home.
+If a student tests positive on a lateral flow device, then they will need to isolate and follow current government guidance immediately in line with NHS test and Trace guidance.

 Can I or someone else in my household use a test kit sent home from school?